conda/conda/README.md

 you will be prompted to upload to anaconda.org.

-To add your anaconda.org channel, or other's channels, to conda so that `conda install` will find and install their packages, run
+To add your anaconda.org channel, or other's channels, to conda so that `conda install` will find and install their packages, run:

 ```bash
 $ conda config --add channels https://conda.anaconda.org/username